Nardin151/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-w line.POWER and DIVIDE are environment variables 10-love_exponent_breath -->Write a script that displays the result of BREATH to the power LOVE .BREATH a nd LOVE are environment variables .The script should display the result, followed by a new line 13-print_float --> Write a script that prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM
+w line.POWER and DIVIDE are environment variables 10-love_exponent_breath -->Write a script that displays the result of BREATH to the power LOVE .BREATH a nd LOVE are environment variables .The script should display the result, followed by a new line 12-combinations --> Create a script that prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z ,One combination per line ,The output should be alpha ordered, starting with aa ,Do not print oo ,Your script file should contain maximum 64 characters
+13-print_float --> Write a script that prints a number with two decimal places, followed by a new line.The number will be stored in the environment variable NUM